The letting market

-The lease agreement is usually drawn up by the letting agent and will contain the rights and obligations of the tenant and the landlord.
+The lease agreement is usually drawn up by the letting consultant and will contain the rights and obligations of the tenant and the landlord.
 This includes payment terms of rent, the utility bill arrangement, cleaning and maintenance duties, the rental period, the length of notice, and any rules for common areas.
 Utilities, television, and internet bills are not usually included in the rent and must be paid by the tenant.
 Some landlords collect the fee and pass it on to suppliers on behalf of the tenant.
 Others prefer that the tenant settles such bills separately.

 The lessee will put down one month’s rent as a deposit, one month’s rent in advance, and half a month’s rent plus 18% VAT as the estate agency commission.
 The deposit is refundable on the last day of the contract after the property is inspected and found to be in the same condition, except for fair wear and tear, as on the day you would have moved into the property.
 All utility bills must also be paid by the lessee by the last day; otherwise, this amount will be deducted from the deposit.